jeffvella/EntitasGenerics/README.md

         public bool Equals(GridPosition other) => other.Equals(Value);
     }

-Components with events are defined in the same way as usual.
+Components with events... are clearly marked with `IEventComponent`

     public sealed class MaxActionCountComponent : IUniqueComponent, IEventComponent {